polytypic/Recalled/Docs/Tutorial.md

 disk.
 Then the `lastWriteTimeUtc` computations for the individual files would be run.
 Everything else would simply be recreated based on the logged data.

-Here are a couple of questions that an astute reader should have no trouble
+Here are a couple of questions that the astute reader should have no trouble
 answering:

 * Describe what would happen if the last write time of one the files being